open-feature/spec/specification/flag-evaluation/hooks.md

 ## Overview

-Hooks are a mechanism which can tie into the lifecycle of flag evaluation.
+Hooks are a mechanism whereby application developers can add arbitrary behavior to flag evaluation.
 They operate similarly to middleware in many web frameworks.

+### Definitions

+**Stage**: An explicit portion of the flag evaluation lifecycle. e.g. `before` being "before the evaluation is run.
+**Invocation**: A single call to evaluate a flag. `client.getBooleanValue(..)` is an invocation.
+**API**: The global API singleton.

 ### Hook context